 It depends on what you want to experience during your Athirappilly visit.
 You need an hour’s time to see the falls from the top only and 2.5hrs to see from the top and bottom provided you are physically fit.
 A half-day required for all the sightseeing in Athirappilly along with the waterfall from both sides.
 But during holidays and weekends or when there is a huge crowd, you may need almost a full day to cover the entire Athirappilly sightseeing.

-Entry to Athirappilly and Vazachal Water Falls:
+Entry to Athirapally and Vazhachal Water Falls:

-The waterfall is under the Vazachal forest division; therefore, the forest department is responsible for the upkeep or the maintenance and security of the persons visiting the place.
+The waterfall is under the Vazhachal forest division; therefore, the forest department is responsible for the upkeep or the maintenance and security of the persons visiting the place.
 They have made elaborate arrangements so that the visitors have a safe and memorable day in Athirappilly.
 The forest department arranged an entry point from which you can enter subject to the entry fee.
 Below are the details of the entry tickets.

 |Children 5- 12 yrs||Rs 10|